 In a time where social distancing and wearing masks has become the new norm, having a great freshers week seems nearly impossible.
 However, there are still plenty of ways to have a great freshers despite the current situation.
 At Nottingham, there are plenty of online events taking place across freshers week to introduce you to a range of different societies and familiarise yourself with your course mates.
 Many pubs are open in the city centre, and you can always have a night in with your flat playing drinking games or watching a film.
-Read on to find out how to have a great freshers week this year.
+Read on to find out how to have a great freshers despite covid and all the new rules.

 View this post on Instagram

 We're so excited to welcome new, prospective or returning members and to answer any questions you may have!
 We will share a link on Saturday to the Teams meeting which will run from 1-3pm.
 We hope to see you there!
 Keep an eye on our social pages for the link.
 EngSoc love xx

 Many societies are hosting virtual events across freshers week to encourage first years to sign up.
 These events are a great way to make friends, through meeting people who have similar interests to you.
 Different events are being advertised on the SU website, and on the societies’ social media pages.
 For example, the Creative Writing society is hosting a Try-It session online at 7pm on 23rd September.
 This includes a virtual meeting with the society to encourage freshers to get creative and introduce them to what the society involves.
 The Anime Society is hosting a TRY-IT film night on 23rd September over Discord, and the Lifesaving sports team is hosting an event in the David Ross Sports Centre on 22nd September.
 All of these events and more can be found by looking on the SU website, and it is a brilliant way to get involved in new activities and to meet more people.